 These are general rules of thumb; of course, there are always exceptions.
 If you started early or want to wait a little longer (but not too long), it’s all good.
 Pediatricians are all over the board on this as well – some will recommend starting solids as soon as four months, especially the old-timers.

-You can start a little earlier if your baby is showing signs of readiness.
+You can start on the earlier end (ie, closer to 4 months) if your baby is showing signs of readiness.
 These include:

-- Sitting up without support (do you eat lying down?
+- Sitting up/holding her head up (do you eat lying down?
 Me neither.)

 - Reaching for and showing interest in your food

 - Being able to pick up a small item with her pointer finger and thumb and put it in her mouth

 While your own mother may have started feeding you on rice cereal as early as six weeks (“and you turned out just fine!”), there’s good reason to wait as long as you have:

 Maturity of the digestive system

 Between four and seven months, small spaces in a baby’s intestinal lining close completely and the digestive tract becomes more selective about what gets through.
 Before the intestinal lining properly closes, it’s possible (in theory) for potentially allergenic food molecules to enter the bloodstream.
 Once food molecules are in the blood, the immune system may produce antibodies to that food, creating a [preventable] food allergy.

 *If you’re interested, there are opposing views on this issue: one camp believes in the notion of a “virgin gut,” while the other doesn’t.
 If you can stomach the nitty-gritty scientific details on “intestinal permeability,” check out this page to learn more about the “pro” argument and this blog post to learn more about the “nay” argument. **Either way, your baby’s stomach isn’t ready for solid foods before 4-6 months, so don’t stress out too much about this.
 Go with your gut.
 (Get it?)